faralummers/radoff-book-store/README.md

 ## Start the app

-To start the development server run `nx serve radoff-book`.
+To start both application's development server run `npm run start:all-apps`.
 Open your browser and navigate to http://localhost:4200/.
-Happy coding!
+To start mfe development server run `nx serve books-order`.
+Open your browser and navigate to http://localhost:4201/.
+To start shell development server run `nx serve radoff-book-store`.
+Open your browser and navigate to http://localhost:4200/.

 ## Generate code